diogro/expressionVariance-manuscript/main.md

 ## Biological function explains gene-level transcriptional variance

 As a first step toward explaining the factors that drive variation in variability between transcripts, we focused on the top 5% most variable and the bottom 5% least variable genes in the across-study ranking (560 genes in each group).
-A Gene Ontology (GO) enrichment analysis shows 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10^-3^; see supporting information table for a complete listing).
+A Gene Ontology (GO) enrichment analysis shows 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10^-3^; see supporting information SI data 5 for a complete listing).

 Among the most variable genes we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (SI fig. 2 A).
 Furthermore, we see a 7.7-fold enrichment for genes that encode secreted proteins in the most variable genes, relative to all other genes (hypergeometric test, p < 10^-3^).
 Given that the GO enrichment suggest high-variance genes are involved in responding to stimulus, we compare them to a recently generated catalog of environmentally responsive genes.
 This catalog was generated using 11 environmental exposures in 544 immortalized Lymphoblastoid Cell Line (LCL) from the 1000 Genomes Project [@Lea2021-hf].
 We find a strong enrichment of high-variance genes among environmentally responsive genes across the 7 out of the 10 environmental exposures we used (hypergeometric test, p < 10^-3^).
-We do not find any enrichment among the least least variable genes (SI table XX).
+We do not find any enrichment among the least variable genes (SI table 2).

 Among the least variable genes we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (SI fig. 2 B); and accordingly, we also find a 2.0-fold enrichment in previously characterized human housekeeping genes [@Hounkpe2020-yq] (hypergeometric test, p < 10^-3^) .
 The genes exhibiting the lowest variance are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10^-3^).